liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/08-adding-screenlet-actions.markdown

 ## Triggering Actions Programmatically [](id=triggering-actions-programmatically)

-The user triggers Add Bookmark Screenlet’s actions when they press buttons in the UI.
+The user triggers Add Bookmark Screenlet's actions when they press buttons in the UI.
 What if you need to trigger the action programmatically?
 No problem!
 The [`BaseScreenletView` class](https://github.com/liferay/liferay-screens/blob/master/ios/Framework/Core/Base/BaseScreenletView.swift) contains a set of `userAction` methods that you can call in your View class to perform actions programmatically.
-For example, it’s possible to automatically trigger Add Bookmark Screenlet’s Get Title action whenever the user leaves the `URLTextField`.
+For example, it's possible to trigger Add Bookmark Screenlet's Get Title action automatically whenever the user leaves the `URLTextField`.
 Since `BaseScreenletView` is the delegate for all `UITextField` objects by default, This is done in the View class (`AddBookmarkView_default`) by implementing the